 For more information on the DoD CAF, click here.

 Security Clearance Eligibility

-Whenever military members, federal employees or contractors require access to classified national security information (and/or assignment to a national security sensitive position), the individual must be granted security clearance eligibility at the proper level to access that information or occupy the national security sensitive position.
+Whenever military members, federal employees, or contractors require access to classified national security information, and/or assignment to a national security sensitive position, an individual must be granted security clearance eligibility at the proper level to access that information or occupy the national security sensitive position.

 A security clearance eligibility is a determination that a person is able and willing to safeguard classified national security information and/or occupy a national security sensitive position.
 The three national security clearance eligibility levels are: Confidential, Secret, and Top Secret.

 Although DCSA is the Investigations Service Provider for investigations that support clearances and clearance eligibility, the Office of the Director of National Intelligence (ODNI) is the Security Executive Agent in charge of oversight of investigations and adjudications for eligibility for access to classified information and eligibility to hold a sensitive position.